DSD-DBS/capella-rm-bridge/docs/source/snapshot.rst

 .. note::

   During execution of
-  :py:meth:`~capella_rm_bridge.change_set.change.TrackerChange.calculate_change` the
+  :py:meth:`~capella_rm_bridge.change_set.change.TrackerChange.calculate_change`
-  integrity of the snapshot is checked.
+  the integrity of the snapshot is checked.
 That means for example work items that have ``type`` identifiers which are not defined in the :ref:`requirement_types` section will be skipped.
 In general there needs to be a ``type`` identifier exported in order to have fields maintained.

-  Another example: If there are any options/values exported on an enum-field which are not defined in the respective enum definition under ``data_types``, the field will be skipped.
+  Another example: If there are any options/values exported on an enum-field which are not defined in the respective enum definition under ``data_types``, the field will be skipped if the force mode is enabled.
+If force mode is disabled (default) any error will result into cancelation of the ChangeSet calculation.

 With the ``children`` key the hierarchical structure of the workitems is exported and empty children will result in a ``Requirement``.
 Conversely